 About the artist

-I'm Carly Van Eck, and I create vibrant, colorful, abstract acrylic paintings.
+I'm Carly Van Eck, the face behind the vibrant, colorful, abstract acrylic paintings you’ll find here.

 I've always enjoyed being creative and artistic, and I was known for doodling in my notebook during class.
 I went to college for social work and after finishing grad school in 2013, I entered the mental health field.
 I worked in an inpatient psychiatric hospital, followed by a crisis residential center, and also ran an art therapy group for an intensive outpatient program specializing in eating disorders.